Technology to Do List for Retiring Employees

 The employee should also change their information in the NCSU Campus Directory, removing their working title, work phone number(s), work fax number, and under additional information, please insert the word retired.

-If the person leaving is the Local Foods contact person for a county, please refer to Roles and Responsibilities Local Food Coordinators.
+If the person leaving is the Local Foods contact person for a county, please refer to Local Food Resources.

 To see who is the contact person for your county, go to the Local Foods page for your county website (e.g. http://COUNTYNAME.ces.ncsu.edu/categories/agriculture-food/local-foods/)